sambranaivan/CardScriptsWiki/Enviroment-Setup-and-required-programs.md

 - scripts: should be kept in `expansions/script`.
 If needed, custom strings (for example, for counter and archetype names) can be kept in a `string.conf` file, in `expansions`.

-If any the mentioned folders don't exist and you can create them.
+If any the mentioned folders don't exist you can create them.

 ### Keeping your files in a repository